 BIFF Square

-You can also walk around the famous Busan International Film Festival Square (but honestly it's not worth it)- the atmosphere isn't as fun as MyeongDong in Seoul.
+You can also walk around the famous Busan International Film Festival Square (but honestly it's not worth it)- the atmosphere isn't as fun as MyeongDong in Seoul or Hongdae.

 - Plan ahead: Even before you set foot in Busan, consider securing travel insurance for your South Korea trip.
 This can save you not just money, but also peace of mind.

-- Embrace the Culture: Busan isn't just about the sites; it's about the experience.
-Engage with the local culture, taste the street food.
-If you are planning to fit a lot of attractions into your time in Busan, a snag a Visit Busan Tour Pass might help you save money.
+- Embrace the Culture: Respect the local Korean culture (for example, preferably no revealing tops but short skirts are OK), taste the street food etc. If you are planning to fit a lot of attractions into your time in Busan, a Visit Busan Tour Pass will help you save money (if you plan well.)

 Questions about free things to do in Busan?
 Let me know in the comments!